johannnamr/Discrepancy-based-inference-using-QMC/README.md

 #### G-and-k-distribution
 This folder contains all results for the univariate g-and-k distribution:
 - *gandk_check.ipynb*: test of kernel, generator and all partial derivatives
-- *gandk_check.ipynb*: optimisation procedure using MC, QMC and RQMC
+- *gandk_optim.ipynb*: optimisation procedure for MMD^2 using MC, QMC and RQMC